TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 One part of the description is a bit dated though: "Twelve-factor apps also do not rely on the implicit existence of any system tools.
 Examples include shelling out to ImageMagick or curl."

-In containerized applications the boundary _is_ the container, and its contents are well-defined.
+In containerized applications, the boundary _is_ the container, and its contents are well-defined.
 So an application shelling out to `curl` is not a problem, since `curl` now comes with the artifact, instead of it being assumed to exist.

 Similarly, in serverless setups like AWS Lambda, the execution environment is so well-defined that any dependency it provides, can be safely used.